ypei23/pagila-hw/README.md

        For each file, write a single `SELECT` statement that computes the correct answer.
     1. The folder `expected` contains the expected outputs for each problem.
        You can verify your answer by checking that the output of your `SELECT` statement matches the output in the `answers` folder.
-    1. The script `check_answers.sh` will perform these checks for you automatically using the `diff` command.
+    1. The script `run_tests.sh` will perform these checks for you automatically using the `diff` command.
        It must be run from within a postgres docker container.

        Bring up the docker container with the command